Emergency Preparedness and Response

 This unique collaboration included participants from all over the United States and more than 100 countries, offering just-in-time learning sessions focused on preparing providers to meet three critical and dynamic concerns in COVID-19 emergency response care: out-of-hospital COVID-19 patient care, emergency department care and inpatient critical care.

-Partners included the American College of Emergency Physicians, American Academy of Emergency Nurse Practitioners, the American Academy of Medical Colleges, the Trauma Center Association of America, and academic centers, including Massachusetts General Hospital, Emory Healthcare and Mount Sinai Hospital.
+Partners included: the American College of Emergency Physicians, American Academy of Emergency Nurse Practitioners, the American Academy of Medical Colleges, the Trauma Center Association of America, and academic centers, including Massachusetts General Hospital, Emory Healthcare and Mount Sinai Hospital.

 The COVID-19 Clinical Rounds established an innovative structure for online learning during a health crisis, with more than 1,000 people attending each session and up to 20 expert speakers offering perspective and real-time knowledge.
 The program prioritized presentations by experts who were living in areas with significant COVID-19 outbreaks.